 Remember to Always Ask for a Receipt

 Before making a determination of Sole Source, research must be conducted to determine if other products or service providers exist and can satisfy your requirements.
-If a Sole Source exists, the purchaser must complete the Sole Source Justification Form and attach it to the ePro requisition.
+If a Sole Source exists, the purchaser must complete the Sole Source Justification Questions and attach it to the ePro requisition.
 The Sole Source justification must include a letter from the Vendor justifying the Sole Source need.
 The following information must also be included:

 - Scope of Work: Provide the information to establish the context of the sole source, such as the item or service's function.
 Provide where and how the item or service is to be used, operational environment, previous experience or history.